 Une Glace à Paris

 The ice cream flavors are original whilst style keeping it classy (we are in Paris after all).
 Smoked chocolate and rose water.
 Passion fruit and milk rice.
-Yes, you may encounter a line outside (which to be honest you should be used to by now because there are many many many popular places in Paris) but it moves fast.
+Yes, you may encounter a line outside (which to be honest you should be used to by now because there are many many many popular places in Paris) but it moves briskly.
 You’ve been reassured.
-Don’t shy away from asking for samples…who wouldn’t want to try orange blossom or lychee caramel.
+Don’t shy away from asking for samples…who wouldn’t want to try orange blossom or lychee caramel before committing?

 MÉTRO: Hôtel de Ville (line 11)